Containers

 Compose recipe

 The shipped compose file (docker/docker-compose.yml) covers a typical single-host deploy.
+Its .env.example is deliberately concise; advanced server env vars remain supported but are documented instead of being listed as runtime defaults.
 Quickstart:

 cp docker/.env.example docker/.env